tremby/laravel-git-version/README.md

 The app's name is taken from `Config::get('app.name', 'app')`, so you can configure it in your `config/app.php` file or leave it as the default of `app`.

+### Recommended usage pattern

+During development and possibly in staging environments allow the version to be determined automatically
+(this is done via `git describe`).

+As part of your production deployment procedure, write a `version` file (perhaps via a command like `git describe --always --tags --dirty >version`, since this is the command this package would run otherwise).
+When this `version` file exists the package will use its contents rather than executing `git`, saving some processor and IO time.

+Ensure your git tags are pushed to your servers so that the versions are described properly.

 View
 ----